-Escape from Alcatraz is certainly one of the most famous prison movies of all times, and it based on one of the most incredible escape’s story.
-Don Siegel’s film is about three prisoners who managed to escape from the high security prison of Alcatraz, on the Alcatraz Island, in 1962.
+Escape from Alcatraz is certainly one of the most famous prison movies of all times, and is based on one of the most incredible escape’s story.
+Don Siegel’s film is about three prisoners who managed to escape from the high-security prison of Alcatraz, on the Alcatraz Island, in 1962.

 The prison of Alcatraz is a perfect decor visually and narratively for a prison movie, because outwardly the place is very imposing and isolated from the land, and it seems impossible to escape from Alcatraz.
 Moreover, at the beginning of the film, the prison governor warns the principal character “No one has ever escaped from Alcatraz.
 And no one ever will!”, whereupon the prisoner glowers at him thinking “we will see”.